From smart motorways to watching TV in self-driving cars, here are some driving laws you might have missed in 2022.

 In December 2021, the prime minister announced that passports and driving licences could be removed from illegal drug users.

-Prime Minister Boris Johnson has said:
+Former prime minister Boris Johnson said:

 “We need to look at new ways of penalising them.
 Things that will actually interfere with their lives.